CassioBrenno/cassiobrenno/README.md

  <h2 align="center"><strong>Full Stack Developer</strong></h2>

 <br>
-I am a Full Stack Developer with +8 years of experience building scalable, high-performance applications, primarily focused on Java (and Kotlin) on the backend and React (Next.js) on the frontend.
+I am a Full Stack Developer with +8 years of experience building scalable, high-performance applications, primarily focused on Java (and Kotlin) on the backend and React (Next.js) on the frontend.<br>

 I specialize in designing and developing robust RESTful APIs, modernizing legacy systems, optimizing performance, and ensuring reliability in high-load environments.